CrazyFedde/docs/commands.md

 <a name="purge"></a>
 ### Purge

-Deletes up to 1,000 chat messages in any channel, you can mention a user if you only want to delete messages by the mentioned user.
-Due to a restriction on the Discord API, the purge command will only work on messages sent in the last 14 days.
+Deletes up to 1,000 chat messages in any channel, you can pass a user mention as the second argument if you only want to delete messages sent by the mentioned user.
+Due to a restriction in the Discord API, the purge command will only work on messages sent in the last 14 days.

 The **text.manage_messages** permission is required to run this command.

-> {tip} Tagging a user will only delete any messages they have sent in the last `<amount>` of messages, for example `.purge 100 @JohnDoe#2854` will delete any messages the JohnDoe user has sent in the last 100 messages.
+> {tip} Tagging a user will only delete any messages they have sent in the last `<amount>` of messages, for example `.purge 100 @JohnDoe#2854` will delete any messages the JohnDoe user has sent within the last 100 messages.

 #### Usage

-    .purge <amount> [taged user]
+    .purge <amount> [tagged user]

 #### Aliases